Showing 212 resources related to legal support. Click here to see resources across all topics.

 RMC have a team of qualified and experienced caseworkers that offer a wide range of support to clients who include asylum seekers, refugees, EU migrants, undocumented people and those with uncertain immigration status.
 Service provides casework, advice and guidance on immigration.

 The overall aim of Afro-British Support Services "IMPACT" in Birmingham is to provide professional innovative Information, Advice and Guidance support services that will enable refugees, asylum seekers and new communities to improve the quality of their lives.
 Their services cover education, housing, employment, health, debt advice, welfare and benefits, and more.

 Sisters For Change is an international non-governmental organisation that works to combat violence against women and girls through legal empowerment programmes, legislative reform, technical assistance initiatives and legal advocacy.

 Himaya Haven is a leading Birmingham-based organisation who work with Black, Asian and Minority Ethnic Communities, supporting families of loved ones in custody and prison.
 They offer support, guidance, groups, mentoring, court support and advice, and more.

-We provide free specialist legal advice to those most in need and use legal processes to fight social exclusion.
+Central England Law Centre provide free specialist legal advice to those most in need and use legal processes to fight social exclusion in Birmingham and Coventry.

-We are a not-for-profit OISC-registered advocacy organisation working to support asylum-seekers, refugees and other people in the West Midlands who are or have been subject to immigration control.
+ASIRT works to support asylum-seekers, refugees and other people in the West Midlands who are or have been subject to immigration control.
 They can help with human rights applications, applications for recourse to public funds, "Zambrano" applications, asylum claims, training and more.

 A pro bono law centre offering advice on consumer, contract, housing and welfare benefit law.

 Impact Pathways is a ‘map’ of provision designed to help people who live and work in the West Midlands access support they might need.
 It allows the public and professionals to search in their area for the resource, knowledge and expertise of statutory agencies.